tbitencourt/laravel-repository-eloquent/README.md

 ### Manually

-In Laravel 5.5, the service provider and facade will automatically get registered.
+Since Laravel 5.5, the service provider and facade will automatically get registered.
 For older versions of the framework, follow the steps below:

 Register the service provider in `config/app.php`